guinslym/aso_up_and_running/Ruby/ruby_on_rails.md

 # asmallorange_app_up_and_running
-List of steps to create a Ruby on Rails app on asmallorange shared hosting server
+These is a list of steps or reminder :) to create a Ruby on Rails app on asmallorange shared hosting server.
+These steps are adapted from https://kb.asmallorange.com/customer/portal/articles/1603613-get-ruby-on-rails-up-and-running?b_id=4859

 # Steps